x-tabdeveloping/scikit-embeddings/README.md

 # scikit-embeddings
-Utilites for training word and document embeddings in scikit-learn pipelines.
+Utilites for training word, document and sentence embeddings in scikit-learn pipelines.

-This is a module that is currently in development and experimental phase, DO NOT use it for production code.

 ## Features
  - Train Word, Paragraph or Sentence embeddings in scikit-learn compatible pipelines.